edykim/edykim.com/note/azfuncs/serverless-webapp-tutorial.md

 This configuration will create a blob container named `$web`.

-Clone the example web project from Github.
+Clone the example web project from GitHub.
 This project is written by vue.

 ```bash
 $ git clone https://github.com/Azure-Samples/functions-first-serverless-web-application